FranciscoMoretti/nextjs-devcontainer/Readme.md

 ## Pre-requisites
-1. [Set up git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) in your host machine or follow with a credentials manager.
+1. [Set up git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) in your host machine with the [credentials manager core](https://github.com/microsoft/Git-Credential-Manager-Core).
+The credentials manager will let you use the git credentials from your host machine inside the container without any extra step.

 ## Steps
 1. Build and Activate the [Development Container](https://code.visualstudio.com/docs/remote/containers).